Baron Fifth Avenue Growth Fund: Latest Insights and Commentary

 DETRACTORS

-• Meta Platforms, Inc., the world’s largest social network, detracted from performance.
-While Meta reported strong quarterly results and forward revenue guidance, management guided to 2026 capital and operating expenditures above Street expectations, raising concerns that it may be overspending in AI for less certain returns relative to competitors.
-Still, we believe Meta continues to benefit from its AI investments across the core business, driving improvements in content recommendations (with rising time spent) and in ad targeting and ranking (leading to higher conversions and better return on ad spend).
-Our industry checks also validate strong advertiser adoption and satisfaction, including in newer areas such as easy-to-use AI creative tools and business messaging.
-We believe Meta will begin to realize returns from its AI investment or rationalize spending over time.
-Longer term, Meta’s leadership in mobile advertising, massive user base, innovative culture, leading generative AI research and distribution, and technological scale position it well for continued performance, with additional monetization opportunities ahead in areas such as smart glasses and commerce.
+- Meta Platforms, Inc., the world’s largest social network, detracted from performance.
+While Meta reported strong quarterly results and forward revenue guidance, management guided to 2026 operating expenses above Street expectations, raising concerns that it may be overspending on AI for less clear returns relative to competitors.
+Near the end of the quarter, Meta also lost a jury verdict finding that its design choices led to user harm.
+Additionally, broader ad budgets became more uncertain due to the conflict in Iran.
+While we continue to monitor the regulatory landscape, we believe the company can drive premium revenue and profit growth in the foreseeable future.
+Meta benefits from AI investments across its core business, driving improvements in content recommendations (with rising time spent) and in ad targeting and ranking (leading to higher conversions and better return on ad spend).
+Longer term, Meta’s leadership in mobile advertising, massive user base, innovative culture, leading generative AI capabilities, and technological scale position it well for continued strong performance, with additional monetization opportunities ahead in areas such as smart glasses and commerce.

 Quarterly Attribution Analysis (Institutional Shares)